Sandruski/rts-group-movement/docs/README.md

 <img src="Images/collisionType.PNG" width="400"><br>
 _Enum with all of the possible types of collision_

+In most RTS, basic collision determination consists of treating all units as spheres (or circles in 2D) and doing a simple spherical collision check.
+However, we do treat units as points and do the collision check with their next tiles.

-###### Collision Avoidance System
+###### Collision Avoidance System (resolving collisions)

 Collision avoidance between units can involve some problems that only appear when we deal with many units, so a method to avoid collision between individuals can be inefficient when we have several ones.

 If a collision is predicted, one of the two units involved must act consequently, so it avoids the collision before it happens.
 Each unit has a priority and several ones could have the same priority, so the unit with the lower priority will always have to let the unit with the higher priority pass.
+The priority system avoids units to do a merry-go-round dance.
 The responses to the different situations of collision are:

 **1. _SameCell_ (conflict cell: the tile both units want to go to):** the unit waits until the other unit has reached the conflict cell and has updated its next position with the next waypoint of its path.<br>
 **2. _TowardsCell_ (conflict cell: any of the two tiles):** since units get stuck, the unit has to find a new next tile to go to and then recalculate its path.<br>